AndresCalimero/gvcp/README.md

   Build the js files:

-  **NOTE:** This must be done every time the config file or any JavaScript template are modified
+  **NOTE:** This must be done every time the config file or any JavaScript template are modified.

 ```bash
 $ npm run build